 We’d love to keep sharing our exciting developments in the Global Good community with you, but you’ll need to ‘opt-in’ to our communications before 25th May, when GDPR takes effect.
 Read more about how we protect your data here >>

 Entries to the 2018 Global Good Awards are now open, until 2nd February.
-Our partners, Boost Marketing, are specialists in writing awards entries, so we asked them for some top tips on how to make sure your awards entry gets judges excited, for the right reasons…
+Our partners, Boost Awards, are specialists in writing awards entries, so we asked them for some top tips on how to make sure your awards entry gets judges excited, for the right reasons…

 If you’re thinking of entering the Global Good Awards, you should be congratulated from the off.
 It means that you’ve got sustainable or responsible initiatives that are worth putting forward for these prestigious awards, and you’ve made a real difference – no mean feat.
 While nobody can deny that this is something worth shouting about, the tough reality is that other high-achieving businesses will be entering into the wide range of categories available for the GGA.
 With that in mind, how do you ensure your entry makes the coveted shortlist, and gives you the best chance of proudly accepting a beautiful (and in this year’s case, recycled) trophy for your ethical efforts?